15+ Oracle Statistics That You Need To Know In 2022

 Cloud services and licensing are Oracle’s most prominent business units.

-In comparison to the preceding few years, this is a substantial increase.
-It has been investing almost $6 billion annually since 2017.
+In comparison to the preceding few years, this is a substantial increase % from last year

 (Source: Statista)